 Albania is known as an illegal trafficking route of drugs and people into Europe.
 Child protection is a serious concern, with many children vulnerable to exploitation and abuse.
+Our partners are committed to helping vulnerable children in Albania.

 *Stephen is autistic.
 His family struggle along on a low income.
 The only treatment centre for autism is a private facility they couldn’t afford to get to, let alone paying for therapy, so they had little hope for Stephen’s development.